 About Darrell Duthie

-Darrell lives with his family in the Netherlands, not far from the battlefields of the First World War.
+Darrell lives in the Netherlands, not far from the battlefields of the First World War.
 He grew up throughout Canada, but spent most of his youth in the shadow of the Rocky Mountains in Calgary, Alberta where he studied Political Science & Economics, and thought briefly of joining the Navy.
-Instead he moved to the Netherlands to complete an MBA.
-After a first career as an analyst in the European equity markets, and having survived the financial crash, he embarked upon writing Malcolm MacPhail’s Great War.
+Instead, he moved to the Netherlands to complete an MBA.
+After a first career in the European equity markets he embarked upon a new one in writing fiction.
+His debut novel, Malcolm MacPhail’s Great War, was published in 2017.
+This was followed by My Hundred Days of War in 2018, A War for King and Empire and Vicissitudes of War in 2020, and A Summer for War in 2021

-The idea for the novel slowly came to life as the Great War centennials began, coinciding with a family trip to Ypres, Belgium.
-Facing a volley of questions from his young son, and amidst a flood of TV documentaries, he began to notice how deeply embedded generalisations of the war really were.
+The idea for a novel about the Great War slowly came to life as the centennials began, coinciding with a trip to Ypres, Belgium.

 About Malcolm MacPhail

-Wry, irreverent and no great fan of the army hierarchy, he’s now a captain, and whether it’s the advantages of three pips on his sleeve, his background as a fledgling lawyer or simply because he’s seen too much, he’s not shy about letting his views be known.
+Wry, irreverent and no great fan of the army hierarchy, he’s not shy about letting his views be known.
 Particularly when he sees things differently, which he does all too frequently.
-It’s an attitude that doesn’t always sit well with his more traditionally-minded superiors.
+As a fledging lawyer that might have been fine in a courtroom, but it’s an attitude that doesn’t sit well with his more traditionally-minded superiors.

 * Acknowledgement: “Canadian armoured cars going into action at the Battle of Amiens” Library and Archives Canada Ministry of the Overseas Military Forces of Canada fonds/a003016